-Place the square paper in front of you, wrong side up, with a point facing down.
+1.)
+Place the square paper or cardstock in front of you, wrong side up, with a point facing down.
 Draw an arc from the left point to the right point, and cut along that line.

-Shape the paper into a cone, overlap the edges, and glue in place with craft glue (or any strong glue you have.)
+2.)
+Shape the paper into a cone, overlap the edges, and glue in place with strong craft glue or hot glue.
+(The heavier the paper you use, the stronger the glue you will need, possibly even hot glue.)
 You may have to trim across the top a bit.
 I found this method online somewhere a while back, but you can actually make a simple cone many ways.

 One of the fun things about this project is that it can be as simple or as frilly as you like.
-I'm typically not a "frilly" person, except when it comes to Valentines (and babies...and weddings.
-Well, and blog backgrounds.
-Hmmm...)
-I do like frilly Valentines, but if you don't, just choose a simpler paper and less embellishment.
+I’m typically not a “frilly” person, except when it comes to Valentines (and babies…and weddings.
+Hmmm… ) If you don’t like frilly, just choose a simpler paper and less embellishment.